 As for your extracurricular activities, remember the rule of quality over quantity.
 It’s pointless to sign up for any activities that you won’t participate in much.
 Instead, select activities that will help you on your career path.
 Additionally, community services will also make your profile look good, provided that you make your fair share of contributions.

 Before we get into the procedure, we need to make sure the preparation is sufficient.
 Let’s take a look at WashU’s application requirements.

 This is for students who either are about to finish secondary education or already have and intend to begin their college education in the next fall term.

 First-year applicants are required to have a high school diploma or the equivalent, such as home school programs and certain college preparation programs.
 Your transcript must include your grades for all courses you’ve taken.
 If your school ranks students, it’s also best to include your rankings.

 You also need one recommendation letter from the counselor and one teacher evaluation.
 Specific instructions about these documents can be found during the application process.

 Additionally, you need to write a 200-word essay that responds to the question: “What are you interested in studying at WashU and why?”

-To answer this question, explain your reasons for applying.
+To write a strong essay, explain your reasons for applying.
 What about Washington University appeals to you?
 How will studying at Wash help you achieve your goals?
-A tricky part is that you must be concise; pick out the parts that you believe are the most important and significant.
+A tricky part is that you must be concise; pick out the parts that you believe are the most significant.

 Because the application must be completed through either the Common or Coalition Application, you must also complete either the common application essay or the coalition application essay.

-Note that, as of now, standardized test scores (SAT or ACT) are optional to submit due to the covid-19 pandemic making testing difficult.
-This article will be updated once relevant further notices come out, but you should also be on the look for any changes in the future.
+Note that, as of now, standardized test scores (SAT or ACT) are optional to submit due to the COVID-19 pandemic making testing difficult.
+This policy has been extended through to Fall 2024.
+This article will be updated once relevant further notices come out, but you should also be on the lookout for any changes in the future.